Education: Sophomore at Harvard University, graduate of Livingston High School (2018)

 Tartakovsky’s older sister, Gabby, also was a highly ranked junior who went on to fence for Harvard.
 Elizabeth says she looks up to her sister who has always encouraged her fencing career.

 After winning bronze in the team event at the Junior Worlds in 2016, Tartakovsky won individual bronze at the Cadet Worlds in 2017.
-Although she competed at the 2016 Junior Worlds, the 2017 event would mark her first Cadet Worlds.
+Although she competed at the 2016 Junior Worlds, the 2017 event marked her first Cadet Worlds.
+In 2018, Tartakovsky returned to the Junior World Team, winning silver in the team event.

 Tartakovsky represents Manhattan Fencing Center where she says she has “been lucky enough to train alongside [Olympic medalists] Monica Aksamit and Dagmara Wozniak who have been great role models, mentors and friends all along.”